centarro/commerce-docs/docs/v1/user-guide/shopping-cart.md

 as a static variable.
 For example, you simply want to say that 1 US dollar is equal to .76 Euros, that would be a fine and relatively easy thing to produce using rules.</p>
-<p>Additionally with being able to handle simple conversions, Drupal Commerce
+<p>Additionally, with being able to handle simple conversions, Drupal Commerce
 core will properly handle mixed currency orders by converting line items to the site's default currency if present on the order or using the currency of the first line item on the order if the default currency isn't represented.</p>